tensorleap/tensorleap/examples/coco/README.md

 We can plot using Tensorleap the metadata we extract to identify trends and factors that are correlated to the performance.

 <img height="350" src="./coco/images/metadata.png" width="1410"/>
-From the figure from left, we can see that when the number of person instances per image increases the Cross-Entropy Loss increases and the mean IoU decreases.
+From the left figure, we can see that when the number of person instances per image increases the Cross-Entropy Loss increases and the mean IoU decreases.
 The models's predictions are less accurate when the image is denser with objects.

 For the vehicle category, we can see that model performance decreases when the vehicle average size increases (right figure).